 Manage these emotional triggers by first becoming more aware of the link between how you feel and how much and how often you spend.
-Over time, establish more healthy ways to relieve your feelings.
-For example, alleviating stress through exercise, meditation, and diet.
+Over time, establish more healthy ways to manage stress that don’t impact your finances.

 Trigger 3 - Peer pressure